 Delayed Cord Clamping is the prolongation of time between the delivery of your baby and the clamping and cutting of their umbilical cord; the delay can range from 30 seconds to 5 minutes or more after delivery.
 This practice is in contrast to immediate cord clamping, which typically occurs within 10 to 3o seconds of delivery.
-Cord clamping used to be performed immediately as it was thought to reduce the risk of maternal hemorrhage.
+Doctors previously believed that immediate cord clamping would reduce the risk of maternal hemorrhage.
 However, research has not proven this to be the case.

 Delaying cord clamping allows for the transfer of up to one-third more blood from the placenta to the infant.
-This blood volume increase is associated with an increase in iron storage (iron is vital for healthy neurological development) and a decrease in iron-deficient anemia (side effects of iron-deficient anemia can include cognitive impairment and problems with the central nervous system.
+Greater blood volume is associated with an increase in iron storage and, thus, a decrease in iron-deficient anemia.
+Iron is vital for healthy neurological development and low iron levels can cause problems with the central nervous system.
 The additional blood the baby receives can provide them with as much as a 4-6 month supply of iron.
 The World Health Organization (WHO) now recommends waiting no less than one minute before clamping, and ideally waiting 1-3 minutes, for all births.

 A 2017 study by the American College of Obstetricians and Gynecologists found that “delayed umbilical cord clamping increases hemoglobin levels at birth and improves iron stores in the first several months of life.”
 While there appeared to be a slight increase in the incidence of jaundice, it was felt that providers who practice delayed cord clamping in term infants should have a plan in place to monitor for and treat jaundice.

 The following are the current ACOG recommendations regarding the timing of cord clamping: